Kyle Garlick

-Kyle Bruce Garlick (born January 26, 1992) is an American professional baseball outfielder in the Minnesota Twins organization.
-He made his MLB debut in 2019 for the Los Angeles Dodgers and has also played in Major League Baseball (MLB) for the Philadelphia Phillies.
+Kyle Bruce Garlick (born January 26, 1992) is an American professional baseball outfielder for the Charros de Jalisco of the Mexican League.
+He has previously played in Major League Baseball (MLB) for the Los Angeles Dodgers, Philadelphia Phillies, and Minnesota Twins.
 Prior to his professional career, Garlick played college baseball for the Cal Poly Pomona Broncos, where he set the single-season record for home runs.

 Amateur career

 Garlick graduated from Chino Hills High School in Chino Hills, California.
 He enrolled at the University of Oregon and played college baseball for the Oregon Ducks for three years.
 An injury and a family health scare during his junior season led to him putting up sub-par numbers and not being selected for the 2014 MLB draft.
 He then transferred to California State Polytechnic University, Pomona (Cal Poly Pomona) and played for the Cal Poly Pomona Broncos in 2015.
 That year, he set the Broncos single-season home run record with his 17th home run, breaking Travis Taijeron's previous record of 16.
 He finished the year with a .358 batting average and 17 home runs.